connexcs/docs/getting-started.md

 ### User / Password Authentication

 You can authenticate either using IP to IP or User/Password.
-Below are the steps to add an SIP extension.
+Below are the steps to add a SIP extension.

 1. Click on Authentication.
 2. Click '+' under User / Password Authentication.